Did you know that white is the most popular metal color for engagement rings?

 Though both platinum and gold are strong and durable precious metals, platinum is the more durable of the two.

 Platinum is approximately 40% heavier than 18k gold- when you hold it in your hand, you can feel the difference.
 Platinum's density provides its longevity and durability.
 Platinum prongs offer the best protection to secure your diamonds and gemstones.

-Platinum is one of the longest-lasting natural materials on earth and actually gets stronger with wear through a phenomenon known as “work hardening” – meaning that every scratch on the surface of a platinum ring actually makes the surface stronger.
+What makes platinum different from gold is that, as it gets scratched, platinum doesn't lose the scratched portion.
+Instead, the scratched bit of metal simply moves, accommodating the dent.
 You may also hear this characteristic referred to as "patina".
 The patina is considered a mark of platinum's enduring strength, making it possible for your rings to remain cherished heirlooms to pass down from one generation to the next.

 24K gold is naturally soft.
 The addition of alloys helps strengthen and improve the performance of White Gold.
 While white gold is more scratch-resistant than platinum, it is important to note that when scratched, some of the gold is lost.
 Over time and with polishing, it is more likely that some gold will begin to wear away.

 Due to the difference in platinum and white gold's composition, we do not recommend stacking or mixing gold with platinum rings as this can cause wear and tear on your gold ring(s).

 When comparing both metals, price per gram, you won't see a large difference.
 However, due to the different densities and the amount of each metal needed to make the same ring, the prices will be different.